Kalan-Lab/lsaBGC/README.md

 ## Installation:

-Installation can be performed via conda and should take ~5-10 minutes.
+Installation can be performed via conda and should take ~5-10 minutes and has been tested on both unix (specifically Ubuntu) and macOS.
 We are happy to attempt to address issues with installation if any arise, please open a Git Issues case:

 ```
 # 1. clone Git repo and cd into it!